Planning a trip to the country of Georgia and unsure of whether you need travel insurance for Georgia?

 I’ve spent two extended stints in Georgia.
 Here’s what I used for my travel insurance policy for those trips: World Nomads.

 Here’s what I like about World Nomads:

 - Super easy to extend insurance while you’re on the road

-- High emergency evacuation coverage limits (again, important in Georgia for me given the political situation and the amount of time I spend in the mountains)
+- High emergency evacuation coverage limits (again, evacuation and travel medical insurance is important in Georgia for me given the political situation and the amount of time I spend in the mountains)

 - They have an adventure activities option if you’re doing any extreme sports in Georgia (though you have to upgrade to their Explorer Plan)

-Ultimately the choice of whether you want to buy travel insurance for Georgia is a personal one.
-I’ve bought it both times I’ve traveled to Georgia, mostly for the medical and evacuation coverages.
+Ultimately the choice of whether you want to buy travel insurance for your international travel to Georgia is a personal one, and you are responsible for doing your own research and reading the terms and conditions closely.
+I’ve bought it both times I’ve traveled to Georgia, mostly for the travel medical insurance and evacuation coverages.

 Have a question not covered in this Georgia travel insurance guide?
 Scroll down and leave a comment!